hanjustin/GoogleNewsRSSReader/README.md

 # GoogleNewsRSSReader
 News list shown by parsing Google News RSS feed.
+Downloaded RSS data is cached through Core Data for offline use.

 Framework used: TFhpple